+Many Small Office Home Offices are actually home based businesses, which is where the "home office" in small office home office comes from.
 (In the U.S., the share of businesses that are home-based has remained relatively constant over the past decade, at about 50% of all firms.
 More specifically, 60.1% of all firms without paid employees are home-based, as are 23.3% of small employer firms and 0.3% of large employer firms.
-Small businesses in the information (70.0%), construction (68.2%), and professional, scientific, and technical services (65.3%) industries are most likely to be home-based, according to the U.S. Small Business Administration.)

 Small Office Home Office Offshoots

 SOHO businesses have proliferated with the advent of technologies such as cloud computing and mobile devices that allow home workers to access business information over the internet from wherever they are.
 An increasing number are virtual businesses, businesses without physical premises.

 Many professionals, including lawyers, travel agents, accountants, bookkeepers, and financial advisors, now operate SOHO businesses.
 The increase in consulting businesses over the past several decades has also led to an increase in SOHO businesses.
 New types of businesses based entirely on the Small Office Home Office model, such as Virtual Assistants, have been created.

 The numbers of small office home office businesses should increase steadily as increasing numbers of corporate businesses embrace telecommuting; 50% of the US workforce holds a job that is compatible with at least partial telework and approximately 20-25% of the workforce teleworks at some frequency (GlobalWorkplaceAnalytics.com).